vz777/docs/docs/events/index.md

 title: Events
 ---

-As in Thelia 1 you can use an action in order to create a new account, add a product in you cart and many more.
+You can use an action in order to create a new account, add a product in you cart and many more.

 Many Action are native and, of course, you can create your own using modules.
 But the new part in Thelia 2 is that you can override all native actions and replace them with your own actions.